Taylor Swift Vienna concert terror plot: Suspects and arrests

 On 7 August 2024, media reported that the Austrian federal police took a 19-year-old male, a dual citizen of Austria and North Macedonia with Albanian descent into custody for allegedly plotting a terror attack on Swift's concerts in Vienna.
 His name has been identified as Beran A. (Aliji, Aliyi), according to The Guardian, even though no names were officially released in line with Austrian privacy rules.
 He was previously known to the authorities as a suspect of terrorism and was arrested following a large police operation in Ternitz, Lower Austria, where his house is located, with over 100 nearby residents evacuated temporarily.
 The operation crew had told the civilians that there was a gas leak.
 Austrian public security director-general Franz Ruf stated that a bomb squad found chemical substances and technical devices at the residence, which were sent for forensic examination.
-However, Ruf assured that the shows would take place as scheduled, with additional security measures in place to deter remaining threats, as over 65,000 fans are expected to attend each day and 20,000 more outside the venue.
+However, Ruf assured that the shows would take place as scheduled, with additional security measures in place to deter remaining threats, as over 65,000 fans were expected to attend each day, with 20,000 more outside the venue.
 The suspect's parents, originated from Gostivar, had been away at the time of the raid.

 A second suspect, a 17-year-old male dual citizen of Austria and Bosnia and Herzegovina with Turkish and Croatian roots, who was in contact with the 19-year-old, was arrested on 7 August as well, later in the afternoon.
-EKO Cobra, the federal tactical unit of Austria, assisted with the arrests of the suspects.
+EKO Cobra, the federal police tactical unit of Austria, assisted with the arrests of the suspects.
 Police stated that the suspects were radicalized on the Internet and had pledged their allegiance to the Islamic State (IS), a jihadist militant Islamist group, in July 2024.
 Vienna was a target of their planned attack, with "a particular focus" on Swift's concerts.
 The second suspect was hired by a facility company providing security services at the stadium during Swift's concerts.